-Police Continue River Thames Search for Murder Suspect After Knockholt Shooting
+River Thames Locked Down as Police Hunt Murder Suspect After Shocking Knockholt Shooting

-Kent Police were called at 7.02pm on Friday, 14 February, following reports of a disturbance outside The Three Horseshoes pub on Main Road, Knockholt.
-Officers and paramedics arrived to find a woman in her 40s suffering from gunshot wounds.
-Tragically, she was pronounced dead at the scene.
+Kent Police were called just after 7pm on Valentine’s Day, February 14, following reports of a violent disturbance outside The Three Horseshoes pub on Main Road, Knockholt.
+Officers and paramedics arrived to find a woman in her 40s suffering from fatal gunshot wounds.
+Despite urgent efforts, she was pronounced dead at the scene.

-While formal identification has not yet taken place, the victim has been named by Police as Lisa Smith, 43, from Slough.
+The victim has been named as Lisa Smith, 43, from Slough.
+Police are yet to complete formal identification.

-“We are conducting thorough searches of the River Thames to locate the suspect.
-We do not believe there is an ongoing risk to the public, and specialist officers are supporting the families of both parties involved.”
+“We are conducting thorough searches of the River Thames to locate the suspect,” said a Kent Police spokesperson.
+“There is no ongoing risk to the public, and specialist officers are supporting the families involved.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.